-Gill McCaw – Executive Producer
+Gill McCaw – Associate Producer

 Gill previously produced the sell-out Lunatic, There I Go, at the Civic Theatre in 2018, her own stage adaptation of Hanna Greally’s Bird’s Nest Soup for Floating World Productions as part of First Fortnight Festival.
 Prior to that Gill produced Green Street, the sell-out hit of Dublin Fringe Festival 2012, a site-specific production set in Dublin’s Green Street Courthouse and written also by Gill with Sarah Binchy, Geoff Power and Pauline Shanahan.

 As co-founder of Percolate Theatre, Gill produced two rehearsed readings of new writers’ work at Bewley’s Cafe Theatre and Project Arts Centre.
 Percolate Theatre was set up to develop and provide opportunities for new writers.

 Gill’s early business career in strategic marketing included manager roles working for Sheraton Hotels’ Europe, Africa and Middle East management division and Hertz Europe, both based in London.
 She also worked as a marketing consultant with clients in the technology and travel sectors.
 Gill also founded and managed a SME in the health and wellness sector for four years, also in London before returning to Dublin in 1999.

 Sheila is the Fundraising & Communications Manager at Beaumont Hospital Foundation.